Deep Dynamic Boosted Forest: Introduction

 \section{Introduction}

-Deep learning has been making significant progress in many fields in recent years especially in computer vision \cite{krizhevsky2012imagenet} and speech recognition \cite{hinton2012deep}.
-However, it remains a black box as of today.
-The hyper-parameter tuning is a hard and tedious process, which makes it more of an artistry than hard-core science.
-Moreover, its lack of interpretability poses a major holdback to its adoption in many practical scenarios.
-Some researchers try to combine deep learning with traditional machine learning methods such as Random Forest (RF).
-For example, RF is used to enhance interpretability and performance with deep learning models \cite{frosst2017distilling, kontschieder2015deep}.
-There’s also advancement in representation learning \cite{feng2017autoencoder} and trying to make RF deep \cite{zhou2017deep}.
+Recently, deep learning has achieved great success in various applications especially in classification tasks.
+However, neural networks still remain a black box as of today, which makes the training severely dependent on hyper-parameters tuning.
+Therefore, some researchers start to combine deep learning with traditional ensemble learning methods such as Random Forest (RF).
+In \cite{frosst2017distilling,kontschieder2015deep}, RF is exploited to enhance interpretability and performance with deep models.
+In turn, there's also advancement in deep forest \cite{zhou1702deep} with representation learning \cite{feng2018autoencoder}.

-RF is the paradigm of Bagging algorithm in ensemble learning.
-In 2001, Breiman combined decision trees \cite{breiman2017classification} into a forest \cite{breiman2001random}.
-Features (columns) and data (rows) are randomly sampled to generate multiple decision trees and their predictions are aggregated.
-RF improves the prediction accuracy without significant increase in computation, and it is insensitive to multicollinearity.
-Its performance is robust against missing and imbalanced data, and it can well measure the roles of thousands of variables \cite{breiman2001statistical}.
-Compared with models in deep learning, it has the advantage of small computation, outstanding generalization ability and strong interpretability, which makes it ever appealing to researchers and practitioners in spite of its long existence.
+Two of the most popular ensemble algorithms are bagging and boosting.
+RF \cite{breiman2001random} is the typical paradigm of bagging algorithms.
+Research on other advanced ensemble learning methods also have been established early.
+It has been found in \cite{kotsiantis2004combining} that boosting algorithms are stronger than bagging, but bagging is more robust in noisy settings.
+To utilize both merits, bagging and boosting are proposed to combine together for better performance.
+Besides, with the development of deep forests, boosted cascading structure has been further shown to be powerful against missing and imbalanced data in classification \cite{jones2001rapid}.

-However, there are also limitations of RF.
-First of all, the RF model can only be extended horizontally (more decision trees) but not vertically since the decision trees exist in parallel and cannot be stacked in layers in the same fashion as neurons in neural networks.
-Secondly, these decision trees have the same weight in voting for the final prediction despite that some of these trees may perform poorly.
-Lastly, all points in training data have the same weight and are treated equally in the sampling and training process, despite that some of the data are easy to classify while others are hard.
+From two aspects above, we observe several limitations of RF in development: 1) It can only be extended vertically (more decision trees) but not horizontally since the decision trees exist in parallel and cannot be stacked in layers in the same fashion as neurons in networks; 2) These decision trees have the same weight in voting for the final prediction despite that some of these trees may perform poorly; 3) all points in training data have the same weight and are treated equally in the sampling and training process, although some of them are easy to classify while others are hard.